About American Councils

 The Outbound Department administers overseas programs for undergraduates, graduate students, teachers and scholars in Eastern Europe and Eurasia.
-In addition to the Title VIII Fellowship Programs, the Outbound Department adminsters study abroad progams in Russia and Eurasia.
+In addition to the Title VIII Fellowship Programs, the Outbound Department adminsters study abroad progams in Russia, Eurasia, and the Balkans.

 Vladka Shikova, Program Manager